dbiagi/fake-info-generator/README.md

 # fake-info-generator

 ## About

 Webextension to generate fake information like Credicards and CPF/CNPJ.

 Obviously the credicard won't work.
 They are for testing purposes only.
 Without a valid owner name, an expiration date and a valid CVV code, it can't be used for real transactions.
+The algorithm is highly available on the internet and is known as [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm).

 The purpose of this extension is to test form validation strategies on staging environments.